ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 ### Asynchronous Blocks

-Asynchronous blocks (`async`) have deterministic execution with the rules as
+Asynchronous blocks (`async`) preserve deterministic execution with the rules as follows:

-follows:
+1. Resume execution whenever the synchronous side is idle.

-1. Execute only if there are no pending input events.
+2. Yield control to the synchronous side on every complete `loop` iteration.
-2. Yield control after every complete `loop` iteration.
+3. Yield control to the synchronous side on every `emit`.
-3. Do not support synchronous control statements: parallel compositions, event handling, pausing, etc.
+4. Execute atomically and to completion unless rules `2` and `3` apply.

-4. Do not support nesting of other asynchronous statements.
+This rules imply that `async` blocks and the synchronous side never run at the same time with real parallelism.

 Examples: